keiv-fly/202506_LnH/design/design.md

 - CI pipelines in `/tests/ci` run all suites and enforce coverage.
 Before running Playwright tests locally or in CI, install the browsers with `npx playwright install`.

 ---
+## Build & Deployment
+- Bundled with Vite.
+The `vite.config.js` sets `base: '/202506_LnH/'` so assets resolve correctly on GitHub Pages.
+- Run `npm run deploy` to build and publish the `dist` directory using `gh-pages`.

 ## Extensibility & Next Steps
 - Add new map cores (e.g., dungeon crawler, naval travel).